A polynomial improvement for the odd cycle-complete Ramsey numbers: Independent set calculation

 We may now prove our main technical theorem, Theorem~\ref{thm:main2}.

 \begin{proof}[Proof of Theorem~\ref{thm:main2}] Given our preparations, the proof of our main technical theorem now follows quickly.
-The graph $G$ has at least $n/2$ vertices with probability $1-o(1)$, by Lemma~\ref{lem:vx-del-2}.
+The graph $G=G'-D-F$ has $(1-o(1))n$ vertices with probability $1-o(1)$, by Lemma~\ref{lem:vx-del-2}.
 It has no cycles of length $\ell$, by construction.
+Thus we only need to check the independence number.

-Finally, using Lemma~\ref{lem:ind-sets}, we see the expected number of independent sets of size $k$ is at most
+For this, first note that every independent set in $G$ is an independent set in $G'-F$.
+Using Lemma~\ref{lem:ind-sets}, we see the expected number of independent sets of size $k$ in $G$ is thus at most

 So if $p\delta^2 k > 8 \log n$, there is no independent set of size $k$, with probability $1-o(1)$. \end{proof}